QuarkNerd/blog/isullivan/_posts/2015-11-15-stock-ticker.md

 ## Server

 The server code has to be fast and support multiple clients.
-To acheive this, the server code must have the following properties:
+To achieve this, the server code must have the following properties:

 * It must utilise all processor cores.
 * Sending messages or negotiating a connection with one client should not block other clients.